Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Model setup

 \section{Model setup}

 Here, we {explain} our setup based on the ZB model with a non-holomorphic modular $A_4$ symmetry.
 Left-handed leptons, which are denoted by $\overline{L_L}\equiv[\bar\nu_L,\bar\ell_L]^T$, are assigned to $A_4$ triplet with $-1$ modular weight.
 The right-handed charged-leptons, $\ell_R$, are assigned to $A_4$ triplet with $+1$ modular weight.
 The singly-charged $S^-$ and doubly-charged bosons $k^{++}$ respectively have $+2$ and $0$ modular weights.
 Note here that all the bosons are assigned to be trivial singlet ${\bf1}$.
-The standard model Higgs is denoted by $H\equiv[w^+,(v,h+iz)/\sqrt2]^T$ where $w^+$ and $z$ respectively give the gauge masses of $W^+$ and $Z$ in the standard model after the spontaneous symmetry breaking.
-The field contents and their assignments are summarized in Tab.~\ref{tab:1}.
+The standard model Higgs is denoted by { $H\equiv[w^+,(v+h+iz)/\sqrt2]^T$ where $w^+$ and $z$ respectively give the gauge masses of $W^+$ and $Z$ in the standard model after the spontaneous symmetry breaking. $v\simeq246$ GeV is the vacuum expectation value. } The field contents and their assignments are summarized in Tab.~\ref{tab:1}.